oneinfra/oneinfra/docs/DESIGN.md

 # Goal

-`oneinfra`'s goal is to provide a Kubernetes Master as a Service platform.
+`oneinfra`'s goal is to provide a Kubernetes as a Service platform.
 It allows you to manage a number of Kubernetes Control Planes in a set of hypervisors sitting in your infrastructure, on premises or in the public cloud.

 * Easily create isolated Kubernetes control planes
 * Manage control planes with a well defined API